 Poor planning and failure to meet deadlines

-For example, if the company develops customized software, CRM can better estimate the capacity of developers to work on a new application.
-As a rule, each employee is allocated a certain time fund, which is then filled by individual tasks.
-The CRM also works with the developer's hourly rate, so the sales rep can also better estimate the price of the project.
-They can do it directly at the meeting with the customer, as there is the data available thanks to CRM.
+Take the example of a company that develops customized software.
+With CRM, the sales rep can better estimate the capacity of developers to work on a new application.
+Each employee is allocated a designated time fund, which is then filled with individual tasks.
+CRM also incorporates the developer's hourly rate, enabling the sales rep to provide a more accurate project price estimate during customer meetings, backed by CRM data.

 Insufficient care for existing customers

-In CRM, the project life cycle can also be monitored.
-If the company provides machine servicing for the customer, they will establish a service project in CRM and a task reminder helps them remember they must contact the customer regarding the warranty service period and arrange a service date.
+CRM also facilitates the monitoring of project life cycles.
+For instance, if a company provides machine servicing, they can create a service project in CRM and set up task reminders to contact the customer for warranty service and schedule a service date.

 Insufficient care for VIP customers